Also published with bibliography and footnotes at Google.

 July 2012, Andrea Morisette Grazzini

 One would hardly know it from reading much of the news, but Islam and Christianity are nearly identical — morally, at least.
-For the violence done in their names it seems apparent they are mortally opposed.
-But beyond the bloodshed and some, like Michele Bachmann‘s accusatory theology, the truth is the faiths are not morally opposed.
+Though for the violence done in their names it seems apparent they are mortally opposed.
+Beyond the bloodshed and some, like Michele Bachmann‘s accusatory theology, the truth is the faiths are not morally opposed.

 By looking into their contexts and vernaculars one can see their truer parallels, intersections and departures.
 It quickly becomes clear how opposition has been created by atomistic structures of politics and religion that undermine their deeper truths.
 Truths, which in both intent and content, transcend their religions’ inhumanness.
 Still, erroneous translations of both theologies express exclusive intolerances that belie each faith’s intended hermeneutics.